 Yousef Abbasi is one happy dude.
-He was recently engaged to a woman he loves and he has a job at a company he adores: Cisco.
+He has a job at a company he adores: Cisco.

 After he graduates in May, Yousef will begin working as an Associate Systems Engineer for Cisco’s office in Research Triangle Park, North Carolina.
 After a year of training and certification, he’ll be promoted to a Systems Engineer, he says.

 Yousef is a senior in the Albert Dorman Honors College who majors in Information Systems (IS).
 He also has a minor in Business.
-He’ll be based in North Carolina for two years, after which he hopes to return to New Jersey and have his wedding.
+He’ll be based in North Carolina for two years.

-In this interview, Yousef talks about his studies at NJIT, his job at Cisco and his impending marriage.
+In this interview, Yousef talks about his studies at NJIT and his job at Cisco.

 How did you get the Cisco job?
 Did NJIT help you?

 Yes.
 I found out about Cisco through my cousin, Zakariya Abbassi, who works as a Systems Engineer at Cisco and is a graduate of the Albert Dorman Honors College.
 He suggested I look into systems engineering after I told him about the management classes I found interesting.
 He referred me to Cisco and then I submitted my resume.
 NJIT was a colossal help not only in being a solid name in the field of engineering but also in allowing me to safely diversify aside from the normal "meat and potatoes" courses; I found myself in everything from Women's Studies courses to Project Management and Finance courses.

 Do you think NJIT prepared you well to work at Cisco?